carlosbornes/CRISP/README.md

 ### 6. Error Analysis
 - Accurately estimate the error of any computed property using statistical techniques.
 - Choose between autocorrelation function or block averaging to calculate the error of the mean, improving result reliability.
-- Assess simulation convergence by analyzing vector or scalar properties like atomic positions or energy.
+- Assess simulation convergence by analysing vector or scalar properties like atomic positions or energy.

 ### 7. Efficient and Robust Sampling
 - Sample structures using Furthest Point Sampling (FPS) with SOAP descriptors.
 - Efficiently subsample large databases or simulations by selecting the most diverse structures while avoiding redundancy.
+-

+### 7. Volumetric Density
+- Create 3D volumetric density maps to visualise the spatial distribution of atoms throughout a trajectory
+- Understanding diffusion pathways, adsorption sites etc.

 # Requirements